gmahone/building-condas/README.md

 <code> conda info --envs </code>

 The above code gives a list of conda envs, with an asterisk by the active one.

+## Creating a conda environment from a environment.yml file

+<code> conda env create -f environment.yml </code>

+An example of a simple environment.yml file is available in this repo.